35 Idioms About Secrets

 • All decisions were made behind closed doors.

-Other ways to say: In private, secretly
+Other ways to say: In private, secretly, out of sight

 8. Keep a lid on it

-Example Sentence:
+Example Sentences:

 • Keep a lid on the surprise.